Nishant-kumar14/SQL_Project/README.md

 ----------
-## Conclusion:
+## Conclusion:👁️

 SQL is a powerful language for managing relational databases.
 By mastering its features and adhering to best practices, you can effectively query, manipulate, and maintain your data systems.
 I show you a query that apply on these two tables these are very affective and useful for future.
 ----------

-Thank you Using Query
+Thank you Using Query🥳